dairy products with eggs

 4. Use your freezer

 Freeze your homemade cookie dough and other foods like almond freezer fudge, so you can have them ready to go in the appropriate portion size.
-Search for a local produce when in season and freeze them to use out of season; for example in the spring and summer spread blueberries on a sheet pan and freeze overnight and then store in jars for later.
+Search for local produce when in season and freeze them to use out of season; for example in the spring and summer spread blueberries on a sheet pan freeze overnight and then store them in jars for later.

 5. Choose organic brands that save you money